What is IT Asset Management (ITAM)?

 The purpose of ITAM is to plan and manage the full lifecycle of all IT assets.
 Done well, ITAM helps you to ensure that all of your technology assets are supported, up to date and managed properly.
 This helps an organization maximize value, optimize costs, reduce risk and accelerate and improve decision making.

-With proper ITAM processes in place, you can detect and address potential hardware and software vulnerabilities and ensure the right upgrades are deployed.
-You can identify shadow IT and retire idle devices, and stop wasting money on devices you don't use.
+With proper ITAM processes and IT management software in place, you can detect and address potential hardware and software vulnerabilities and ensure the right upgrades are deployed.
+You can identify shadow IT and retire idle devices, and stop wasting money on devices you don’t use.
 You can also bolster cybersecurity with the ability to detect and isolate rogue devices that may contain malware or are attempting to infiltrate the corporate network for malicious purposes.
 IT asset management simplifies compliance, streamlines audits, and accelerates incident investigations, because you always have a complete and accurate IT asset inventory at your fingertips.

 Why is ITAM important?